 5.17.
 In accordance with the emphasis placed by Policy 2 - Development management and Policy 3 - Design of New Development on the importance of protecting amenity, the site has been carefully selected in a position capable of providing the required SMN coverage whilst being situated as far away as possible from the views of residential receptors.
-The site has been selected on a grassed verge overlooked by commercial development and with only oblique views towards the proposed installation from the windows of the nearest residential properties.
-The site benefits from the screening effects associated with nearby hedgerow and mature tree planting defining the verge boundary on the western side of Spalding Road.
+The site has been selected on a wide grassed verge set against a screening backdrop of mature tree planting and overlooked by commercial development to the east.
+The masking effects associated with intervening vegetation will be further enhanced by tree and hedgerow planting within the central verge of the roundabout and defining local verge and field boundaries.

 - 5.18.
 The site selection process has also been influenced by the numerous vertical elements of street furniture distributed around the vicinity of the site including telegraph poles and street lighting columns that will allow the proposal to assimilate with its surroundings thereby according with the requirement in Policy 2 aspect 6 to minimise visual intrusion. - 5.19.
-In line with Policy 2 aspect 4's requirement to consider access arrangments the site has been selected on a wide grassed verge away from any pavement areas in a position that will avoid impeding pedestrian flow. - 5.20.
+In line with Policy 2 aspect 4's requirement to consider access arrangements the site has been selected on a wide grassed verge away from any pavement areas in a position that will avoid impeding pedestrian flow.
+The verge width will also allow for the berthing of construction vehicles without causing traffic disruption and will allow for safe working distances from the flow of traffic. - 5.20.
 The proposed design of the installation at the site is required to deliver the requisite level of electronic communication service yet would be seen in the context of the nearby vertical elements of street furniture and seeks to minimise its visual impact in this location.
 The change will not appear as incongruous and would assimilate with its surrounds and would not appear out of context in this location, so according with wider Development Plan policy.
 As such it is considered the proposed development would accord with the principles of the Development Plan policies. - 5.21.
 In summary, the sensitive way the development proposed has been conceived and brought forward accords with best practice and forms part of a national important infrastructure project to provide smart metering services to the local area.
 It accords with the key policy objectives at national level, which are reflected in the relevant policies at local level.
 The development proposed is, therefore, acceptable in principle and also accords with the more detailed guidance expressed in local policy.